rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 The first parameter defines a file to receive error logs.

-The second parameter determines the log level: debug, info, notice, warn, error, crit, alert or emerg (see syslog chapter of our admin guide).
+The second parameter determines the log level: debug, info, notice, warn, error, crit, alert, or emerg (see syslog chapter of our admin guide).

 The function of sending logs to syslog is with the “syslog:” prefix.